Sacred Heart High School, Hammersmith: Controversy

-In July 1999 the Press Complaints Commission (PCC) upheld a complaint against the Mail on Sunday, from Prime Minister Tony Blair and his wife Cherie, who had claimed that they had improperly used their influence to secure the admission of their daughter, Kathryn, to Sacred Heart High School, some six miles from where they live, when other local girls were rejected.
+In July 1999 the Press Complaints Commission (PCC) upheld a complaint against the Mail on Sunday from then prime minister Tony Blair and his wife Cherie.
+The newspaper had claimed the Blairs improperly used their influence to secure the admission of their daughter to Sacred Heart High School, some six miles from where they live, when other local girls were rejected.
 The PCC said: "There was no evidence to support the allegation that Kathryn Blair was unfairly admitted or had received special treatment, and the newspaper did not provide any."